Header Graphic

 Sickness

 Sometimes in 1968 or 1969 my father’s foot was afflicted by a form of cancer called Kaposi’s Sarcoma.
 It was a spherical growth and an untreatable sore at the same time.
 He was advised to consult some ‘traditional healers’.
 Each of the ‘medicine men’ approached, vowed that they would treat my father but every of them ended up talking about who must have caused the problem than finding a solution to it.
-The revelations from these ‘traditional doctors’ convinced my dad that his foot problem was caused by his stepbrother.
+The revelations from these ‘traditional doctors’ convinced my dad that his foot problem was caused by his elder stepbrother.
 According to them the senior brother planted some bad medicine and he stepped on it.
-The fact that the brother in question was believed to be a witch further added credibility to this theory.
+The fact that the brother in question was suspected to be a witch further added credibility to this theory.
 By 1970 the situation of my father’s foot had degenerated to the point that death was imminent.
 At this juncture, medical opinion suggested that the leg should be amputated.
 My father vehemently refused amputation preferring death.
 Virtually everyone failed to pressure him except ebod Njong.
-This lady is the mother of Mrs Mbah nee Afuh Margaret and Mrs Adeck nee Afuh Beatrice.
+This lady is the mother of Mrs Adeck nee Afuh Beatrice.
 The woman is so gifted with talent to give mature and convincing advice.
 She approached my father and told him to accept the amputation in the interest of the safety of his children.
 She told him that even if only his head stayed alive it will be okay as his open eyes will frighten the kites (witches) away from his chicks (children).
 My dad finally accepted the amputation which was carried out at Acha-Tugi Presbyterian hospital in 1970.
 He lived for 17 years after the amputation before dying from complications of cancer in 1987.

 Conclusion

 When I look back and try to reflect on how far we have evolved as a people in relation to our parents, an interesting picture emerges.
 Moghamo area has undergone one of the fastest transformations in specific arenas among other places in Cameroon.
 The changes that have occurred in the field of architecture, household equipment, hygiene , environment and nutrition have been quite dramatic.
-On the other hand, we have not made any progress when it comes to farming methods, superstition and death ceremonies.
+On the other hand, we have not made much progress when it comes to farming methods, superstition and death ceremonies.
 It is interesting how we embrace change selectively.

 Copyright ( August 2001 by Njei Moses Timah